 If a nearby fire hydrant is turned on or a water main breaks, the sudden loss of water pressure may cause “back-siphonage” and draw contaminated water into the potable water system.
-If your neighbor is using a garden hose to fill a swimming pool or to spray pesticides on his lawn, it may end up in your drinking water due to a sudden backflow.
-According to an US EPA study, a majority of homes have a water cross-connection to a health hazard.
+If your neighbor is using a garden hose to fill a swimming pool or to spray pesticides on his lawn, it may end up in your drinking water during a sudden backflow.
+And according to a US EPA study, a majority of homes have a water cross-connection to a health hazard.

 In spite of regulations and building codes on backflow prevention, many products sold in stores to trusting homeowners do not meet them.
 Conspicuous among them are the old-school water-pressure pumps located in the sump pit.
 Their vertical discharge pipe and suction pipe are filled with sump water and they are likely to contaminate drinking water during a sudden loss of water pressure.
 The homeowners might be exposed to lawsuits for contaminating the city’s drinking water.

 Their manufacturers state that the homeowner must buy a backflow prevention device but it is well hidden in Instructions.
 Liberty Pumps recommend an RPZ Backflow Prevention Device (Reduced Pressure Zone), which costs more than the pump itself, restricts water flow to the pump and requires annual certification (about $60–80 each year).
 However, most plumbers ignore it.

 Set-Up of the Hi & Dry Emergency Sump Pump